 William: Courage, co-operation and commitment needed to tackle climate crisis

-The Prince of Wales was making a landmark speech at the Cop30 summit in Brazil.
+The Prince of Wales has made a landmark speech at the Cop30 summit in Brazil.

 The Prince of Wales has called for global “courage, co-operation and unwavering commitment” to tackle the climate crisis in a landmark speech delivered to Cop30.